joycesim/joycesim.github.io/GroupVision/index.md

 You will be supported for a guaranteed 5 years while in EAS, Georgia Tech.
 Your support will likely come from a mixture of TA/RA and fellowship funds.
 Especially in your 1st year, you are expected to apply for external fellowships, for example, NASA, NSF GRFP, Hertz (though it can be harder to find options if you are an international student).
+You will be provided with a workstation of your choice (Mac/PC/Linux) and if you need other accessories like keyboards/monitors and mouse, please let Joyce know.

 ### b)    Good practices